DHTMLX/docs-suite/docs/treegrid/api/treegrid_groupby_method.md

 @signature: {'groupBy(property: string | ((item: IDataItem) => string)): void;'}

 @params:
-- param    string | function   the id of the column or the rule of grouping
+`param: string | function` - the id of the column or the rule of grouping

 @example:
 //Grouping by values of the specified column